Sui gRPC API - High Performance Access

 - High-frequency trading: Microsecond-level latency requirements

-- Real-time monitoring: Live blockchain event streaming and monitoring dashboards
+- Real-time monitoring: Live checkpoint, transaction, and event processing

 - Analytics pipelines: Bulk data extraction and processing